azamated/Jenkins-Terraform-Ansible/README.md

 Steps:

-1. Install Jenkins on DevOps admin machine: apt update apt install default-jdk-headless (default-jdk) wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add - sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list' add-apt-repository universe apt-get update apt-get install jenkins -y less /var/lib/jenkins/secrets/initialAdminPassword
+1. Install Jenkins on DevOps admin machine:

-2. In Jenkins, install the Terraform and Ansible plugins found in the Jenkins plugin market.
+2. In Jenkins, install the Terraform plugin found in the Jenkins plugin market.

 3. Create AWS user and note access key and access secret.